Yes. It is your employer’s responsibility to keep you fully aware of the pension schemes available to you at work.

 Your employer also has statutory obligations to automatically enrol workers into a workplace pension under pensions auto-enrolment if they are eligible.
 Even if workers opt out after being enrolled, the employer must automatically re-enrol them every three years.
-You can find out more about this important development in workplace pensions on the website of the Pensions Advisory Service.
+You can find out more about pensions auto-enrolment on the website of the Pensions Advisory Service.

 Many unions also provide their members with up to date guidance on the pension schemes available at their work.